PistonsofDoom/OCTMM/docs/src/networks/guides/using-networks.md

 There are two primary use cases for stacking networks.
 1. Controlling Networks with multiple inputs
-    - Networks with multiple inputs, such as the [Pulse](../references/generators.md), require multiple inputs to determine not only frequency, but pulse width as well.
+    - Networks with multiple inputs, such as the [Pulse](../references/generators.md) generator, require multiple inputs to determine not only frequency, but pulse width as well.

 2. Separating Left and Right audio channel
     - Internally, all played networks are output into a stereo audio stream, and all mono networks are converted to stereo automatically.
 Therefore, you can stack two networks together to create a unique left / right channel sound, assuming both networks only have 1 output.